Tech Accelerator

 Organizations can use standardized frameworks to design and implement data architectures instead of starting completely from scratch.
 These are three well-known framework options:

-DAMA-DMBOK2.
-The DAMA Guide to the Data Management Body of Knowledge is a data management framework and reference guide created by DAMA International, a professional association for data managers.
+• DAMA-DMBOK2.
+DAMA-DMBOK: Data Management Body of Knowledge, as it's formally named, is a data management framework and reference guide created by DAMA International, a professional association for data managers.
 Now in its second edition and commonly known as DAMA-DMBOK2, the framework addresses data architecture along with other data management disciplines.
-The first edition was published in 2009, and the second one became available in 2017.
+The first edition was published in 2009.
+The second one became available in 2017 and was revised in 2024.

-TOGAF.
-Created in 1995 and updated several times since then, TOGAF is an enterprise architecture framework and methodology that includes a section on data architecture design and roadmap development.
+• TOGAF.
+Created in 1995 and updated several times since then -- most recently in 2022 -- TOGAF is an enterprise architecture framework and methodology that includes a section on data architecture design and roadmap development.
 It was developed by The Open Group, and TOGAF initially stood for The Open Group Architecture Framework.
-But it's now referred to simply as the TOGAF standard.
+But it's now referred to simply as the TOGAF Standard.

-The Zachman Framework.
-This is an ontology framework that uses a 6-x-6 matrix of rows and columns to describe an enterprise architecture, including data elements.
+• The Zachman Framework.
+This is an ontology framework that uses a six-by-six matrix of rows and columns to describe an enterprise architecture, including data elements.
 It doesn't include an implementation methodology; instead, it's meant to serve as the basis for an architecture.
-The framework was originally developed in 1987 by John Zachman, an IBM executive who retired from the company in 1990 and founded a consulting firm called Zachman International.
+The framework was originally developed in 1987 by John Zachman, an IBM executive who retired from the company in 1990 and founded a consulting firm named Zachman International that continues to oversee it.

 Key steps for creating a data architecture

 Data management teams must work closely with business executives and other end users to develop a data architecture.
-If they don't, it may not be in tune with business strategies and data requirements.
-Engaging with senior execs to get their support and meeting with users to understand their data needs are two of the nine data architecture planning steps that consultant Loshin listed in an article.
+If they don't, it might not be in tune with business strategies and data requirements.
+Engaging with senior execs to get their support and meeting with users to understand their data needs are two key data architecture planning steps.

-• document and appraise the existing data management technology infrastructure; and
+• Document and appraise the existing data management technology infrastructure.

-Another article, by technology writer George Lawton, provides tips on building a cloud-based architecture for data management and analytics.
-It also outlines potential challenges that data management teams can face in the cloud, including data security requirements, regulatory compliance mandates and data gravity issues that can complicate migrations of data sets.
+The same steps apply in building a cloud-based architecture for data management and analytics, as organizations increasingly are doing.
+But data management teams face new potential challenges on architecture design in the cloud, including data security requirements, regulatory compliance mandates and data gravity issues that can complicate migrations of data sets from on-premises systems.

 What are the different roles in data architecture design and development?

-The lead role in data architecture initiatives typically goes to data architects.
-They need a variety of technical skills, as well as the ability to interact and communicate with business users.
+Not surprisingly, data architects typically play the lead role in data architecture initiatives.
+They need a variety of technical skills plus the ability to interact and communicate with business users.
 A data architect spends a lot of time working with end users to document business processes and existing data usage, as well as new data requirements.

 On the technical side, data architects create data models themselves and supervise modeling work by others.
 They also build data architecture blueprints, data flow diagrams and other artifacts.
-Other duties may involve outlining data integration processes and overseeing the development of data definitions, business glossaries and data catalogs.
-In some organizations, data architects also are responsible for designing data platforms and evaluating and selecting technologies.
+Other duties can involve outlining data integration processes and overseeing the development of data definitions, business glossaries and data catalogs.
+In some organizations, data architects also are responsible for designing data platforms and evaluating and selecting data management technologies.

 Other data management professionals who often are involved in the data architecture process include the following: